Hlaudi Motsoeneng: Return to the SABC

 After the Democratic Alliance filed papers in court in October 2016 against his appointment as the Group Executive of Corporate Affair, on 12 December 2016, the Western Cape High Court's Judge Owen Rogers ruled in favour of the Democratic Alliance application.
 He declared Motsoeneng's appointment as being unlawful and irrational.
 The SABC disciplinary hearing, that had cleared his way to obtaining the position, was also declared inadequate.
 The judge declared that the original disciplinary process should be put aside and a new open hearing established.

 In November 2016, parliamentary ad hoc committee was formed to investigate the SABC.
 The committee was to have a draft report ready by 24 January 2017 with a presentation to parliament on 15 February 2017.
 A leaked copy of the report in January 2017 outlined problems in financial compliance, political interference, unlawful dismissals of board and staff, interference in editorial decisions and poor transparency in the sale of its archives to MultiChoice and purchase of copies of the New Age newspaper.

 After a media briefing on 19 April 2017, presented while on suspension, Motsoeneng proceeded to criticise the SABC, its current board members and parliamentary ad hoc committee that investigated the organisation.
 The SABC felt he had breached the terms of his suspension and brought the organisation into disrepute and instituted a disciplinary hearing.

 In May 2017, he applied to the Labour Court to prevent the SABC from proceeding with its internal disciplinary hearing but the court denied his application.
 On 12 June 2017, the SABC finally sacked Motsoeneng after an internal disciplinary hearing found him to having lied about his qualifications, firing and retrenching staff and policy violations in regard to salary increases.
 In August 2017, he failed to appear in the Labour Court to answer questions as to why he shouldn't be held personally responsible for wrongly dismissing eight SABC journalists in July 2016.
 They had spoken out about the latter's decision for the SABC not to broadcast anti-government protests.

-Later career
+Political career

 On 13 December 2018, at the Garden Court Milpark Hotel in Johannesburg, Motsoeneng launched a political party, the African Content Movement.
-Introduced as Hlaudi (the decision-maker), he claimed was registered with the Electoral Commission and would contest the 2019 South African general election.
-With his political manifesto to follow shortly, he claimed he would become president, that the country would produce 90% of its requirements, that the economy shall be in the hands of the people, make company worker's shareholders, force foreign companies to leave the country and reduce social grants.
-The African Content Movement received 4,841 votes or 0.03% of the total vote in the elections.
+He claimed he would become president, that the country would produce 90% of its requirements, that the economy shall be in the hands of the people, that company workers would become shareholders, that foreign companies would be forced to leave the country, and that social grants would be reduced.
+The African Content Movement received 4,841 votes or 0.03% of the total vote in the 2019 election.

+Motsoeneng stated that he "was not really serious and at the time [...] did not even understand the art of politics" but that he intends to contest the 2024 general election both nationally and in the Free state province.